vpenades/UberFactory/src/Epsylon.UberFactory.Core/Roadmap.md

-﻿#### ROADMAP:
+﻿#### ROADMAP

 - Consider supporting JSON as an alternative document format.

-		Pros: increased robustness and interoperability
+  - Pros: increased robustness and interoperability
-		Cons: adds a dependency with newtownsoft, which might be a problem for plugins, a potential solution would be to use a custom/DotNet.System parser
+  - Cons: adds a dependency with newtownsoft, which might be a problem for plugins, a potential solution would be to use a custom/DotNet.System parser

    [System.Runtime.Serialization.Json - StackOverflow](https://stackoverflow.com/questions/15894091/how-to-parse-this-string-using-system-runtime-serialization-json)

    [System.Runtime.Serialization.Json - Microsoft](https://msdn.microsoft.com/en-us/library/system.runtime.serialization.json(v=vs.100).aspx)

 - A solution is required on how to handle collections on child configurations.
 Right now, a child collection completely overlaps the parent.

 		We can have true arrays that might use the "replace" rule, and reference arrays that use the "union" rule.

 		Solution: the merge rule can come from the Core, defined in the SDK.